logjuicer/logjuicer/README.rst

 This method doesn't work when debug content is only included in failed logs.
-To successfully detect anomalies, failed and success logs needs to be similar, otherwise all the extra information in failed logs will be considered anomalous.
+To successfully detect anomalies, failed and success logs needs to be similar, otherwise the extra informations in failed logs will be considered anomalous.

-This is currently the case for tripleo ovb ci where overcloud logs are only included in the failed logs, resulting in a lot of false-positive.

-This also happens with testr tests where success logs only contains 'SUCCESS'.
+For example this happens with testr where success logs only contains 'SUCCESS'.

 Install